-Reference: SWS Manual pdf pages 10 and 12.
-MS 136A.233 Subd 3 (f).
+Reference: SFA-SWS pdf pages 10 to 12 and MS 136A.233 Subd 3 (f).

 Contract required: Institution must have a written and signed contract with each prospective eligible off-campus employer.
 Contents of contract may vary based on type of position.
-See SWS Manual pdf pages 14 to 15 and sample contract in SWS Manual Appendix 4.
+See SFA-SWS pdf pages 14 to 15 and sample contract in SFA-SWS Appendix 4.
 Off-campus employer contract must state that the employer agrees to pay at least 25% of student's gross compensation in addition to any required FICA, worker's comp, or other insurance requirements.

-Reference: SWS Manual pdf page 14.
-MN Rules 4830.2400
+Reference: SFA-SWS pdf pages 14 to 15 and MN Rules 4830.2400